 Dixit is reckoned to be one of the best group & family games in recent years.
-It’s a family almost guessing game with superb artwork.
+It’s almost but not quite a guessing game with superb artwork.

 Going in turns, players choose one card, and provide other competitors with a short clue.
-(There’s no maximum length to a clue, so some clue givers do go on a bit.)
+(There’s no maximum length to a clue, so some clue givers do tend to go on a bit.)
 It could be a single word, a descriptive sentence, parts of the words of a song … all manner of things.
-It mustn’t be something so obvious that everybody can see that it’s just what the picture shows.

 Sometimes a clue comes easily to mind.
 But sometimes the task throws one’s braincells into turmoil 🤔 making Dixit feel more complex than it actually is.